Contents

 Setting up your own salon requires some thought and careful planning.
 Here are some ideas on getting started:

-• Market your salon so people know about it
+- Market your salon so people can hear about it

 What Are The Hairdressing Laws And Regulations In QLD?

-In Queensland, there is a high expectation of salons to keep up hygienic and safe practices for every client.
-Hairdressers are required to act in accordance with the Public Health (Infection Control for Personal Appearance Services) Act 2003
+In Queensland, there is a strong emphasis on salons maintaining hygienic and safe practices for every client.
+Hairdressers are required to comply with the Public Health (Infection Control for Personal Appearance Services) Act 2003.

-In addition to this, the Infection control Guidelines for Personal Appearance Services 2012 also regulate the way hairdressing businesses need to operate in order to provide clients with a safe experience.
+Additionally, the Infection Control Guidelines for Personal Appearance Services 2012 regulate how hairdressing businesses must operate to ensure a safe experience for clients.

-We recommended getting familiar with these pieces of legislation – if you have any questions our legal experts are happy to answer them!
+We recommend familiarising yourself with these pieces of legislation.
+If you have any questions, our legal experts are happy to help!

 What Is A Higher Risk Service?